polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/runtime-module-in-own-crate.md

     'system/std',
 ]
 ```
-Our module will depend on low level features such as `system` and `support` from substrate itself.
-It will also be depended upon by a substrate-based runtime from above.
+Our module will depend on low level Substrate module libraries such as `system` and `support`.
+It will also be a dependency by the Substrate-based runtime from above.
 So some care may be needed to ensure version compatibility on both sides.
-Substrate does not yet have releases published on crates.io, so instead we'll use git-based versioning.
+Substrate does not yet have releases published on crates.io, so instead we need to use git-based versioning.
 If you plan for third parties to use your module, you should develop against the `v1.0` branch as the template demonstrates.
 It is also acceptable to develop against specific git commit revisions.

 ```toml